Arman717/studio/README.md

 `src/lib/arduino.ts`.
 Set the `ARDUINO_PORT` environment variable to the serial port where your Arduino is connected (for example `COM6` on Windows).
 If this variable is not provided the app attempts to auto-detect the first port that looks like an Arduino and falls back to `/dev/ttyACM0`.
+The firmware for an ESP8266 board is included in `docs/esp8266-motor-control.ino` and communicates at 115200 baud, which is the speed used by the server utilities.
 The new **Control** tab in the UI lets you send direction and speed commands to both motors.